Heatblur-Simulations/f-4e-manual/src/dcs/bombing_computer.md

 #### Distance IP <-> Target

-Sets the distance between the ingress point and the target point.
+Sets the distance between the identification point and the target point.
 You can select from either setting it in nautical miles with a 0.1 nautical miles increment or switch the unit to feet with the drop-down on the right.
 The increment in feet is in 100ft per click.
 Unit conversion also converts your actual input.